-The original limits of the town only extend one half mile north, east, south and west to form a square mile with the railroad depot of the Florida Central and Peninsular Railroad Companies at the center.
+The original limits of the town only extended one half mile north, east, south and west to form a square mile, with the railroad depot of the Florida Central and Peninsular Railroad Companies at the center.

 This once rural farming community once had a church, several schools, a skating rink, a mercantile store, a drug store, a doctor’s office, and a railroad depot.
-Over the past 100 years, the town had a sawmill, turpentine distillery, several grits and flour mills.
-The primary crops during the 1800’sand afterwards were cotton, corn, sweet potatoes and some wheat.
+Over the past 100 years, the town also contained a saw-mill, a turpentine distillery, several grits and flour mills.
+The primary crops during the 1800’s were cotton, corn, sweet potatoes and some wheat.
 Our main street, Highway 321, was a two lane dirt road that was paved around 1927.
 This road was used by many as a primary route to Florida, and some still use it for that purpose today.
 Quite a number of streets were named after local citizens.
 The town has undergone many changes and continues to grow today.

-Two… The town was named for a couple of brothers from France.
-They moved their families here during the Indian attacks up north; their last was Gaston.
+The other claims that the town was named after two brothers from France, who moved their families here to escape the Indian attacks up north.
+The brothers’ last name was Gaston.
 Regardless of how Gaston got its name, there are many residents of this growing community who are proud to call this town their home.